 Shark River (Inserted from Snook ESCO manuscript as template)

-We tracked the movements of acoustically-tagged adult snook in the Shark River (SR), an extensive coastal river system in the southwestern region of ENP, Florida, USA (Fig. 1).
-The SR is located in a subtropical climate, and is the main conduit of water through the western portion of the Everglades, with hydrology driven by rainfall and tidal cycles (McIvor et al. 1994; Saha et al. 2012).
-The area has been the focus of long-term ecological research, which has provided robust datasets on the hydrology and ecological characteristics of the region (Childers 2006; Danielson et al. 2017; Dessu et al. 2018).
-The SR spans about 32 km with a drainage area of roughly 1,700 km2, and is composed of graminoid marshes with oligohaline creeks in the upper reaches that transition into mangrove forests, with progressively larger and more saline channels flowing throughout the estuary and into the Gulf of Mexico (McIvor et al. 1994; Fry and Smith 2002; Saha et al. 2012).
-Throughout the twentieth century, drastic changes to the hydrology of the region as a function of urban and agricultural development have resulted in less than half the volume of freshwater entering the system compared to pre-drainage levels (Marshall et al. 2014).
-However, the characteristic wet/dry seasonal pattern has been retained, with about 80% of the system’s rainfall occurring between July and November (McIvor et al. 1994; Price et al. 2008; Saha et al. 2012).
+Using acoustic telemetry, we tracked the movements of adult snook in the Shark River (SR), an extensive coastal river system in the southwestern region of ENP, Florida, USA (Fig. 1).
+The SR is the main conduit of water through the western portion of the Everglades, with hydrology driven by rainfall and tidal cycles (McIvor et al. 1994; Saha et al. 2012).
+The SR spans about 32 km with a drainage area of roughly 1,700 km2, and is composed of graminoid marshes with oligohaline creeks in the upper reaches that transition into mangrove forests, a shallow (1-2 m) open water area ,Tarpon Bay, at the midpoint, and progressively larger and more saline channels flowing throughout the estuary and into the Gulf of Mexico (McIvor et al. 1994; Fry and Smith 2002; Saha et al. 2012).
+Although affected by human induced changes and drainage, the characteristic wet/dry seasonal pattern has been retained, with about 80% of the system’s rainfall occurring between July and November (Marshall et al. 2014; McIvor et al. 1994; Price et al. 2008; Saha et al. 2012).

 Common Snook (Inserted from Snook ESCO manuscript as template)